How to Make Great StoveTop Espresso or Moka at Home Like an Italian

 - Fill the bottom of the unit with fresh, filtered, water (to the top of the bolt on the inside of the base).

-- Fill the metal filter with ground espresso, making sure not to pack the grinds but simply filling the filter with enough ground coffee where a small mound is produced.
+- Fill the metal filter with ground espresso, making sure not to pack the ground coffee but simply filling the filter with enough ground coffee where a small mound is produced.

 - Insert the metal filter into the base and tightly screw the top unit to the bottom portion of the maker.